LlewBach/aj-builder/README.md

 - I'd given the form textarea a type="textarea", probably in an effort to be accessible, but I don't remember clearly why I added that
   - Solution: delete attribute
 - The sections don't have their own headers
+  - Solution: remove section element from around the form, replace .info-row section with a div
 - "Bad value 100% for attribute width on element iframe: Expected a digit but saw % instead"
   - Solution: specify width and height with CSS instead
 - "Bad value 100% for attribute height on element iframe: Expected a digit but saw % instead.